 Since international travelers have different necessities and preferences, the marketing strategy also requires a different approach.
 The first thing to attract international tourists is to make your website multilingual.
 The content of your website should be written in a more straightforward language so it can be more accurately auto-translated to different languages accommodating travelers from other countries.
 Draw attention to local attractions to appeal to global tourists.
 Add blogs about the events and activities in the hotel’s surrounding areas to appeal to international travelers looking for an immersive local experience when visiting a new country.

 Independent travelers love to go on trips solo and prefer to control their schedule over participating in group activities.
 They are primarily young individuals with different levels of income.
 They travel to get cultural experience and look for adventures.
 To market to such targeted individuals, you need to keep up with the latest trends since individual travelers lean to social media for reviews and research.

 Building a strong digital presence is highly important to attract this customer base.
 Share attractive photos and videos of hotel surroundings and guests lounging in the hotel on your social media platforms and digital channels.
 Engage with potential customers by offering them holiday packages and discounted prices.
 Always acknowledge reviews left by customers, whether they are good or bad.
 Create a loyal guest base by curating services tailored to individual tastes and preferences.

 The sales team cannot work alone to generate revenue, and the marketing team cannot create the right marketing strategy without the customer data (provided by the sales team).
-The sales and marketing team needs to work collaboratively and have regular discussions about building business plans that will generate high revenue and contribute to the growth of the hotel.
+The sales and marketing team needs to work collaboratively on managing guest data efficiently and have regular discussions about building business plans that will generate high revenue and contribute to the growth of the hotel.

 Importance of a unified approach to boost revenue